collective/collective.geo.json/README.rst

 Introduction
 ============

-Some web mapping clients like leaflet or polymaps only accept json as an input format.
+Some web mapping clients like Leaflet_ or Polymaps_ accept json as an input format.
 This product produces it.

 It does not have any user interface, it just provides a GeoJson_ view